programeh/Python-Postgres-Primary-Secondary/README.md

 ## if you want to add more options in postgres primary
 * just update the docker compose files of primary and secondary populate its values in inventory.ini , take input in `/apply_ansible_configuration` api and generate inventory.ini dynamically

-## Validating if replication is happening or not.
+## Validating if replication is happening or not?
+By running these two commands it validates that there are replication slots and 2 replicas being connected with primary
 ```bash
    postgres=> SELECT * FROM pg_stat_replication
 postgres-> ;